michalizydo/scONT/README.md

       sniffles2 --threads 24 --input <input_bam> --reference <hg38.fa> --vcf <output_vcf> --output-rnames --snf <output_snf>
       sniffles2 --threads 24 --input <input_bam> --reference <hg38.fa> --vcf <output_vcf> --output-rnames --noqc --mosaic
   20. SV calls were merged with Sniffles2: sniffles2 --threads 24 --input <SC+bulk.snf.list.tsv> --reference <hg38.fa> --vcf <output_vcf>
+  21. Initial, unfiltered SV calls were split into duplications (cat svcalls.vcf | grep DUP) and inversions (cat svcalls.vcf | grep INV).
+Each of the files were split into SC+bulk, SC only and bulk only datasets using nulltest.py.
+Resulting files were used as input for sizeplotvcf.py to plot INV and DUP sizes and as input to medmax.sh script to get median and maximum sizes of these SVs.
-  21. SV calls from merges are filtered for those located in regions covered by 5 or more reads:
+  22. SV calls from merges are filtered for those located in regions covered by 5 or more reads:
       bedtools intersect -a <SVcalls.vcf.gz> -b <sample.bam>.quantized5.5.bed
-  22. SV calls are filtered for those with PASS filter, supported by at least 3 reads in any of the merged single cells and containing insertions or deletions (filterSVmerge.py).
+  23. SV calls are filtered for those with PASS filter, supported by at least 3 reads in any of the merged single cells and containing insertions or deletions (filterSVmerge.py).
-  23. SV calls were split into SC-only,  bulk-only and SC+bulk (getFP.py).
+  24. SV calls were split into SC-only,  bulk-only and SC+bulk (getFP.py).
-  24. SC+bulk and bulk-only 0/1 bulk genotypes were counted using awk and shell commands: grep -v "#" <SC_bulk.vcf/Bulk_only.vcf>  | grep <INS/DEL> | awk '$<bulk_location> /0\/1/ {print $0}' | wc -l
+  25. SC+bulk and bulk-only 0/1 bulk genotypes were counted using awk and shell commands: grep -v "#" <SC_bulk.vcf/Bulk_only.vcf>  | grep <INS/DEL> | awk '$<bulk_location> /0\/1/ {print $0}' | wc -l
-  25. Basic statistics of SVs were calculated using stats_SV.py script.
+  26. Basic statistics of SVs were calculated using stats_SV.py script.
-  26. Reads that contain SVs are selected, traced back to their source SC .bam files and statistics on how many variants are present in how many single cells are produced (getReadname.py).
+  27. Reads that contain SVs are selected, traced back to their source SC .bam files and statistics on how many variants are present in how many single cells are produced (getReadname.py).
-  27. Filtered SV insertions are converted to .fasta, while deletions (+flanks) are converted to .bed (vcf2fasta.py) and subsequently extracted from reference genome (extractfromref.py).
+  28. Filtered SV insertions are converted to .fasta, while deletions (+flanks) are converted to .bed (vcf2fasta.py) and subsequently extracted from reference genome (extractfromref.py).
 Insertion loci are also extracted from reference (extractfromref.py).
-  28. Fasta files of insertions and deletions (+flanks), as well as insertion loci extracted from reference are analysed with Repeatmasker:
+  29. Fasta files of insertions and deletions (+flanks), as well as insertion loci extracted from reference are analysed with Repeatmasker:
       RepeatMasker -dir $(basename -s .fasta <input_fasta>)_RMout -species human -s -e hmmer -pa 24 <input_fasta>
-  29. Statistics about Alu/Line insertions are calculated (alulineins.py)
+  30. Statistics about Alu/Line insertions are calculated (alulineins.py)
-  30. Numbers of INS into TE loci are calculated (insTE.py)
+  31. Numbers of INS into TE loci are calculated (insTE.py)
-  31. Types of recombinational deletions are calculated (deletionsTE.py)
+  32. Types of recombinational deletions are calculated (deletionsTE.py)
-  32. Summary of TEs within deletions was calculated (checkAluLine.py)
+  33. Summary of TEs within deletions was calculated (checkAluLine.py)
-  33. Illumina PicoPLEX bam files were tagged (RG) and CIPOS/CIEND tag was added to long-read deletions: samtools addreplacerg -r ID:<IO> -r SM:<ID> <INPUT.picoplex.merge.bam> -o <OUTPUT.picoplex.merge.rgtag.bam> -@ 7 cat <long_read_del.vcf> | python fixcip[os.py > <long_read_del_cipos.vcf>
+  34. Illumina PicoPLEX bam files were tagged (RG) and CIPOS/CIEND tag was added to long-read deletions: samtools addreplacerg -r ID:<IO> -r SM:<ID> <INPUT.picoplex.merge.bam> -o <OUTPUT.picoplex.merge.rgtag.bam> -@ 7 cat <long_read_del.vcf> | python fixcip[os.py > <long_read_del_cipos.vcf>
-  34. SVtyper was used to genotype long-read deletions in PicoPLEX samples: svtyper -i <long_read_del_cipos.vcf> -B <picoplex.merge.rgtag.bam> -l <picoplex.merge.rgtag.bam>>.json > picoplex.merge.rgtag.GT.vcf>
+  35. SVtyper was used to genotype long-read deletions in PicoPLEX samples: svtyper -i <long_read_del_cipos.vcf> -B <picoplex.merge.rgtag.bam> -l <picoplex.merge.rgtag.bam>>.json > picoplex.merge.rgtag.GT.vcf>
-  35. Script filterill.py was used to get all genotyped deletions in each category, output was counted using wc -l.
+  36. Script filterill.py was used to get all genotyped deletions in each category, output was counted using wc -l.
-  36. Locations of SVs  were shuffled 10000 times and intersected with exons for each of the shuffles, separately for INS and DEL. for j in {1..10000}; do bedtools shuffle -i <input.SV.bed> -chromFirst -excl hg38-N.bed -noOverlapping -g hg38len.bed | bgzip -c > shuffles/$(basename -s .bed $i).$j.bed.gz ; done bedtools intersect -a <SVcalls.X.vcf.gz> -b exons.bed.gz -u
+  37. Locations of SVs  were shuffled 10000 times and intersected with exons for each of the shuffles, separately for INS and DEL. for j in {1..10000}; do bedtools shuffle -i <input.SV.bed> -chromFirst -excl hg38-N.bed -noOverlapping -g hg38len.bed | bgzip -c > shuffles/$(basename -s .bed $i).$j.bed.gz ; done bedtools intersect -a <SVcalls.X.vcf.gz> -b exons.bed.gz -u
-  37. To summarize, countV.py script was used.
+  38. To summarize, countV.py script was used.
 Averages and standard deviations were calculated in MS Excel for each experiment and used to calculate z-score: (real_observed_value - mean_randomized) / stdev_randomized.
-  38. SV vcf files were uploaded to online AnnotSV service (https://www.lbgi.fr/AnnotSV/), ran with default settings and resulting XML files were searched for genes related with MSA/neurodegeneration.
+  39. SV vcf files were uploaded to online AnnotSV service (https://www.lbgi.fr/AnnotSV/), ran with default settings and resulting XML files were searched for genes related with MSA/neurodegeneration.
-  39. Repeatmasker .out files for insertions were used to determine sizes of detected TEs using Onecodetofindthemall as per provided instructions (https://doua.prabi.fr/software/one-code-to-find-them-all).
+  40. Repeatmasker .out files for insertions were used to determine sizes of detected TEs using Onecodetofindthemall as per provided instructions (https://doua.prabi.fr/software/one-code-to-find-them-all).
 A filter80.py python script was used to filter output, getting counts of elements that spanned preset % TE reference: cat <Onecodetofindthemall_output_elem_sorted.csv> | python filter80.py <fraction_of_target_TE_ref> | grep <SINE/Alu or LINE/L1> | wc -l
-  40. Locations of deletions  were shuffled 10000 times and intersected with reference SINE/Alu and LINE/L1 locations (extracted from https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.out.gz and selected with grep <SINE/Alu\|LINE/L1>, converted to bed with rmtobed.py script) for each of the shuffles, for DEL.
+  41. Locations of deletions  were shuffled 10000 times and intersected with reference SINE/Alu and LINE/L1 locations (extracted from https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.out.gz and selected with grep <SINE/Alu\|LINE/L1>, converted to bed with rmtobed.py script) for each of the shuffles, for DEL.
 Summarized with countTEs.py script. for j in {1..10000}; do bedtools shuffle -i <input.SV.bed> -chromFirst -excl hg38-N.bed -noOverlapping -g hg38len.bed | bgzip -c > shuffles/$(basename -s .bed $i).$j.bed.gz ; done bedtools intersect -a <SVcalls.X.vcf.gz> -b repeatmasker_hg38_out.bed.gz -u -wa -wb